-In turn this financialisation, which is responsible for the growth of inequality in income distribution (and fortunes), generates the growing surplus on which it feeds.
-The "financial investments" (or rather the investments in financial speculation) continue to grow at dizzying speeds, not commensurate with growth in GDP (which is therefore becoming largely fictitious) or with investment in real production.
-The explosive growth of financial investment requires - and fuels - among other things debt in all its forms, especially sovereign debt.
-When the governments in power claim to be pursuing the goal of "debt reduction", they are deliberately lying.
-For the strategy of financialised monopolies requires the growth in debt (which they seek, rather than combat) as a way to absorb the surplus profit of monopolies.
-The austerity policies imposed "to reduce debt" have indeed resulted (as intended) in increasing its volume.
+The capitalism of generalized and globalized monopolies is a system that guarantees these monopolies a monopoly rent levied on the mass of surplus value (transformed into profits) that capital extracts from the exploitation of labor.
+To the extent that these monopolies are operating in the peripheries of the global system, monopoly rent is imperialist rent.
+The process of capital accumulation-that defines capitalism in all its successive historical forms-is therefore driven by the maximization of monopoly/imperialist rent seeking.
+This imbalance in continued growth is itself, in turn, the source of the financialization of the economic system.
+By this I mean that a growing portion of the surplus cannot be invested in the expansion and deepening of systems of production, and therefore the 'financial investment' of this excessive surplus becomes the only option for continued accumulation under the control of the monopolies.
+The explosive growth of financial investment requires-and fuels-among other things debt in all its forms, especially sovereign debt.
+When the governments in power claim to be pursuing the goal of 'debt reduction', they are deliberately lying.
+For the strategy of financialized monopolies requires the growth in debt (which they seek, rather than combat) as a way to absorb the surplus profit of monopolies.
+The austerity policies imposed 'to reduce debt' have indeed resulted (as intended) in increasing its volume.

-It is this system - commonly called "neoliberal", the system of generalized monopoly capitalism, "globalized" (imperialist) and financialised (of necessity for its own reproduction) - that is imploding before our eyes.
-The "crisis" of the system is due to its own "success".
-Indeed so far the strategy deployed by monopolies has always produced the desired results: "austerity" plans and the so-called social (in fact antisocial) downsizing plans that are still being imposed, in spite of resistance and struggles.
-To this day the initiative remains in the hands of the monopolies ("the markets") and their political servants (the governments that submit to the demands of the so-called "market").
+It is this system-commonly called 'neoliberal', the system of generalized monopoly capitalism, 'globalized' (imperialist) and financialized (of necessity for its own reproduction)-that is imploding before our eyes.
+The 'crisis' of the system is due to its own 'success'.
+Indeed, so far the strategy deployed by monopolies has always produced the desired results: 'austerity' plans and the so-called social (in fact antisocial) downsizing plans that are still being imposed, in spite of resistance and struggles.
+To this day, the initiative remains in the hands of the monopolies ('the market') and their political servants (the governments that submit to the demands of the so-called 'market').

-Under these conditions monopoly capital has openly declared war on workers and peoples.
-This declaration is formulated in the sentence "liberalism is not negotiable."
+Under these conditions, monopoly capital has openly declared war on workers and peoples.
+This declaration is formulated in the sentence 'liberalism is not negotiable'.
 Monopoly capital will definitely continue its wild ride and not slow down.
-The criticism of "regulation" that I make is grounded in this fact.
-We are not living in a historical moment in which the search for a "social compromise" is a possible option.
-There have been such moments in the past, such as the post-war social compromise between capital and labour specific to the social democratic state in the West, the actually existing socialism in the East, and the popular national projects of the South.
+The criticism of 'regulation' that I make is grounded in this fact.
+We are not living in a historical moment in which the search for a 'social compromise' is a possible option.
+There have been such moments in the past, such as the postwar social compromise between capital and labor specific to the social democratic state in the West, the actually existing socialism in the East, and the popular national projects of the South.
 But our present historical moment is not the same.
 So the conflict is between monopoly capital and workers and people who are invited to an unconditional surrender.
-Defensive strategies of resistance under these conditions are ineffective and bound to be eventually defeated.
+Defensive strategies of resistance under these conditions are ineffective and bound to be defeated eventually.
 In the face of war declared by monopoly capital, workers and peoples must develop strategies that allow them to take the offensive.

 Audacity, under such circumstances, involves engaging vigorously and coherently towards this end, bringing together the required measures of delinking with the desired advances in social progress.
-Delinking promotes the reconstruction of a globalisation based on negotiation, rather than submission to the exclusive interests of the imperialist monopolies.
+Delinking promotes the reconstruction of a globalization based on negotiation, rather than submission to the exclusive interests of the imperialist monopolies.
 It also makes possible the reduction of international inequalities.